nevaman/artemo-frontend-v1/docs/PRD-Overview.md

 Professional copywriters, freelance writers, digital marketers, and small business owners, typically between the ages of 30 and 45.
 These users value efficiency, quality, and an intuitive, aesthetically pleasing work environment.

 ### Administrators
-Platform administrators, agency owners, and enterprise managers who need to control tool availability, manage user access, and customize the platform for their organization's needs.
+Platform administrators, agency owners, and enterprise managers who need to **create custom tools**, manage user access, and customize the platform for their organization's specific needs and workflows.

 ## 4. Core Features & Architecture